freroe/pickline/README.md

           the columns to display (requires -d)
       --output-cols <output-columns>
-          the columns to output - will be joined by delimiter (requires -d) --selection-col <selection-column>
+          the columns to output - will be joined by delimiter (requires -d) --selection-regex <selection-regex>
-          the column used to determine initial selection (requires -d) --selection-regex <selection-regex>
-          regex used to determine initial selection (requires --selection-col) [default: \S] -h, --help
+          regex used to determine initial selection, first matching line is chosen [default: \S] -h, --help
           Print help
   -V, --version